 Amira El-Shal

-Amira is the Acting Associate Director of Research for J-PAL MENA, an Assistant Professor of Economics at the Faculty of Economics and Political Science of Cairo University, and an ERF Affiliate.
-At J-PAL MENA, she leads the research activities aimed at generating rigorous evidence to enhance our understanding of whether and how programs work to reduce poverty in the MENA region.
-Prior to joining J-PAL MENA, she worked as a Consultant at the World Bank, a Senior Consultant at the African Development Bank, an Economic Consultant at the European Bank for Reconstruction and Development, an Economic Consultant at the Office of the Economic Affairs Advisor to the President of Egypt, and an Economic Expert at Egypt’s Ministry of Investment and International Cooperation.
-Amira holds a PhD in Economics from City, University of London and an M.Sc. in Economics from University College London.
+Amira is Associate Director of Research for J-PAL MENA and an Assistant Professor of Economics at the Faculty of Economics and Political Science, Cairo University.
+At J-PAL MENA, she leads research activities aimed at generating rigorous evidence to advance understanding of whether and how programs reduce poverty in the MENA region.
+Prior to joining J-PAL MENA, she worked as a Consultant at the World Bank, Senior Consultant at the African Development Bank, Economic Consultant at the European Bank for Reconstruction and Development, Economic Consultant at the Office of the Economic Affairs Advisor to the President of Egypt, and Economic Expert at Egypt’s Ministry of Investment and International Cooperation.
+She holds a PhD in Economics from City, University of London, and an MSc in Economics from University College London.

 Areas of Interest: Health Economics Development Economics Gender Economics Environmental Economics Education: Ph.D., Economics; City, University of London,...
 Read More